UW-GAC/dbgaptools/code_devel/dbGaP_pkg_notes.md

 	- sample attributes file - will have several TOPmed specific values
 		- master scan annot will have study, top med proj, sequencing center
 		- need to ask Quenna how to systematically get phase and funding info
+			- looks like Phase info is on website: https://www.nhlbiwgs.org/group/project-studies
 - write outputs (DS and DD)

 ## conventions